wdi-sg/gitbook-2018/06-ruby-rails/rails-intro/active_record/readme.md

 $ ruby app.rb
 ```

-When we run this app, we can see that it drops us into pry.
+When we run this app, we can see that it drops us into byebug.
 Let's write some code in byebug to update our database... **IN REALTIME!!!**

 We'll create an instance of the `Artist` object on the Ruby side: